 Are 8K TVs worth buying?

-The biggest problem?
-There's next-to-no 8K content.
-There are no 8K movies being released, no shows streaming in 8K, there is no 8K version of Blu-ray, and there is very little on the horizon that will use the 8K format because there are still almost no 8K cameras or production tools made to handle the higher resolution.
-Sure, TCL has announced an 8K streaming service, but it's more of an exercise in showing off the technology than hosting content you really want to watch.
+It depends on what you want from them.
+If you want native 8K content, then no. There are no 8K movies being released, no shows streaming in 8K, there is no 8K version of Blu-ray, and there is very little on the horizon that will use the 8K format because there are still almost no 8K cameras or production tools made to handle the higher resolution.

 If you've narrowed down your TV shopping by brand, price range or screen size, check out our picks for the best TVs in each.